 Through a series of crazy, yet divinely orchestrated events, my tough, bodybuilding, street-fighting family members became Christians.
 But not ma.
 Even when four of her five street-thug brothers, my uncles, converted to Christ, she was a holdout.

 She bore too much shame.
 She had too much sin.

 Or so she thought.

-I got saved at the age of eight and learned how to share the Gospel at the age of twelve or so.
-The first person on my heart was ma.
-I began to share Jesus with her and she would say things like, “You don’t know the things I’ve done wrong” (I did because my grandma had told me everything.)
+I got saved at the age of 8.
+When I was 12, I learned how to share the Gospel.
+The first person on my heart was my ma.
+I began to share Jesus with her, and she would say things like: “You don’t know the things I’ve done wrong.”
+(Although I did, because my grandma had told me everything.)

-But, in spite of her salvation, she still felt a lot of shame until the day she died, seventeen years ago.
-Now she stands before the Savior, guilt-free, shame-free and sin-free, because of the shed blood of Christ on the cross.
+But, in spite of her salvation, she still felt a lot of shame until the day she died, 19 years ago.
+Now she stands before the Savior, guilt-free, shame-free, and sin-free, because of the shed blood of Christ on the cross.

 I’m glad to be here, but that’s not the biggest reason I’m pro-life.

-This is the shame my ma felt for almost aborting me, I can’t imagine the hurt that would have been in her heart if she had actually followed through.
+This is the shame my ma felt for almost aborting me, so I can’t imagine the hurt that would have been in her heart if she’d actually followed through.

-Honestly, I hurt for those who have had abortions.
-Many must struggle with unimaginable grief, guilt, shame and pain.
+I hurt for those who’ve had abortions.
+Many must struggle with unimaginable grief, guilt, shame, and pain.
 It hurts my heart to think about it.
-I long for them to know, like my ma knows now, the mercy and grace that is in Christ Jesus our Lord.
+I long for them to know, as my ma now knows, the mercy and grace that’s in Christ Jesus our Lord.

-It hurts to think about the pain and shame so many women who have had abortions must be experiencing.
+It hurts to think about the pain and shame so many women who’ve had abortions must be experiencing.
 But that’s not the biggest reason I’m pro-life.